Panel User Guide

 Flexibility Framework

-Agencies are responsible for tracking their annual expenditure on off-panel consultancies to stay within the allowance.
-Finance will seek confirmation of compliance at the end of each financial year.
+Finance may seek confirmation of compliance at the end of each financial year.
 In assessing compliance with the five per cent off-panel allowance, Finance will consider data sources such as AusTender reporting, annual reports and panel operational reporting provided to Finance from Service Providers.

-Agencies must manage their own off-panel procurements, and comply with the Commonwealth Procurement Rules (CPRs).
+Entities must manage their own off-panel procurements, and comply with the Commonwealth Procurement Rules (CPRs).

 Purchasing Services from the Panel